 SAT essay ACT essay

-For admission \square \boxtimes
+For admission \boxtimes \boxtimes

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

 Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising? yes \underline{X} no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 1 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- D. In addition, does your institution use applicants' test scores for academic advising? yes X no - E. Latest date by which SAT or ACT scores must be received for fall-term admission July 1 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

+ACT

-ACT SAT Subject Tes its
+SAT Subject Tests

 AP

 CLEP

-Institutional Exa m 🖂
+Institutional Exam \boxtimes

-State Exam (specify):
+State Exam (sp cify):